Adult-onset asthma is asthma that develops in adulthood. In most cases, people develop asthma during childhood, though it can arise at any age.

 Doctors can diagnose adult-onset asthma through a physical exam, medical history, and lung-function tests.
 A lung-function test involves a series of breathing tests that measure how much air a person can inhale and exhale.

 People can treat adult-onset asthma with a combination of lifestyle changes and medications.
-Everyone has their own treatment plan with asthma.
+Everyone has their own treatment plan for asthma.

 Adults are more likely than children to have other medical conditions as well, which is a consideration when developing an asthma treatment plan.